async-graphql/async-graphql/docs/en/src/apollo_federation.md

 `Apollo Federation` is a `GraphQL` API gateway which can combine multiple GraphQL services, allowing each service to implement the subset of the API it is responsible for.
 You can read more in the [official documentation](https://www.apollographql.com/docs/apollo-server/federation/introduction).

-`Async-graphql` supports all the functionality of `Apollo Federation`, but some modifications to your `Schema` are required.
+`Async-graphql` supports all the functionality of `Apollo Federation v2`, but some modifications to your `Schema` are required.

 - You can use the `extends` property declaration on `async_graphql::Object` and `async_graphql::Interface` to extend a type offered by another implementing service.